On Evangelization

 them.
 But until my I attended a Christian retreat called “Cursillo” in 1996, I was not self-giving of Christian teaching

+and Christian example.
 I did not pray, and never did I lead my family in

 prayer.
 I did not read the Bible myself, much less with my family.
 Relatively,